arangodb/docs/3.10/graphs-pregel.md

 Where the &sigma; represents the number of shortest paths between *x* and *y*, and &sigma;(v) represents the number of paths also passing through a vertex *v*.
-By intuition a vertex with higher betweenness centrality will have more information passing through it.
+By intuition, a vertex with higher betweenness centrality has more information passing through it.

 **LineRank** approximates the random walk betweenness of every vertex in a graph.
-This is the probability that someone starting on an arbitrary vertex, will visit this node when he randomly chooses edges to visit.
+This is the probability that someone, starting on an arbitrary vertex, visits this node when they randomly chooses edges to visit.

 The algorithm essentially builds a line graph out of your graph (switches the vertices and edges), and then computes a score similar to PageRank.